kubeflow/manifests/contrib/ray/README.md

 TODO
 - The ray dashboard, worker and head must only be available from inside your kubeflow user namespace
-- Reenable the istio sidecar for the ray head and worker in the user namespace and provide the corresponding Istio Authorizationpolicies
-- We can keep the istio sidecar for the deployment kuberay-operator in the namespace kubeflow, since it does NOT use a webhook, but something else to reconcile rayclusters.
+- Reenable the istio sidecar for the ray head and worker in the user namespace and provide the corresponding Istio Authorizationpolicies.
+We can keep the istio sidecar for the deployment kuberay-operator in the namespace kubeflow, since it does NOT use a webhook, but something else to reconcile rayclusters.
 This means we also do not need a networkpolicy for the ray operator.

 > Credit: This manifest refers a lot to the engineering blog ["Building a Machine Learning Platform with Kubeflow and Ray on Google Kubernetes Engine"](https://cloud.google.com/blog/products/ai-machine-learning/build-a-ml-platform-with-kubeflow-and-ray-on-gke) from Google Cloud.